DianaSoltani/moodify_me/README.md

 Currently, no advancements will be made towards making this into an android application or extending the the algorithm outside of the web application since this is a summer term project.
 However, this application will likely be hosted on a live server.

 #### Timeline
-June 7th: Initialize web application with a restful api using MySQL.
+June 7th: Initialize web application with a restful api using MongoDB atlas.

 June 14th: Basic registering function to have authenticated users.